 |Bangkok||Surat Thani||Train No.||Sleeper Berths|

-- Check ticket availability for trains from Bangkok to Surat Thani.
+- Buy train tickets from Bangkok to Surat Thani.

-Stage Two: Ferry from Surat Thani to Koh Phangan
+Stage Two: Ferry times from Surat Thani to Koh Phangan

 - Times of joint bus and ferry services from Surat Thani Railway Station to Koh Phangan.

-- Check ticket availability for joint bus and ferry services from Surat Thani Railway Station to Koh Phangan.
+- Buy ticket online for joint bus and ferry services from Surat Thani Railway Station to Koh Phangan.

 Location of Bangkok Train Station